hybridgroup/cylon-sphero-ble/README.md

 ## How to Connect

-Before you will be able to program the Ollie, you will need to put it into "developer mode" using a compatible mobile app.
-If you do not have an app that can do this, you will not be able to use cylon-ollie.

-You then need to determine the `uuid` of your Ollie.
+Before you will be able to program the Ollie, you will need to determine the `uuid` of your Ollie.
 One way to do this, is to use the `cylon-ble-scan` command line utility installed as part of [cylon-ble](https://github.com/hybridgroup/cylon-ble).

 Once you know your `uuid` substititute it into your code, and away you go!